truecoach/styleguides/ux-dev/accessibility-a11y.md

 ### Modals/Dialogs

+**Please note**: much of the required functionality, focus management, and statefulness for modals will require close collaboration with Engineering to be fully implemented.

 #### Announcing

 When a modal/dialog opens, screenreader focus should be brought to the first focusable child of the dialog (which is typically the close button in a message dialog).
 At this point, the screenreader should announce the dialog title and any following content.